 It’s really not until you get into the building trade itself that you get even the slightest idea as to how important RSJs and structural steel in general can be.
-When going about any construction project there are thousands of little bits and pieces which if overlooked or compromised quality-wise will not necessarily make the biggest difference – structural steel on the other hand is a different story altogether.
+When going about any construction project there are The Color of the Tea thousands of little bits and pieces which if overlooked or compromised quality-wise will not necessarily make the biggest difference – structural steel on the other hand is a different story altogether.

 Charged with the task of pretty much holding the building together, it stands to reason that building firms should and indeed must be very selective when it comes to the manufacturers they’re willing to do business with when buying RSJs.
 But for those approaching the subject for the first time, what kinds of questions should be thrown the way of an RSJ supplier before going ahead?
 It’s no secret that RSJ prices will come into the equation, but what else do you need to know ahead of time?

 1 – Why Are You in the Steel Production Industry?

 First of all, this may sound like a bit of a superfluous question but can be quite revealing to say the least.
 The reason being that while some have a passion for quality, others may have been in the industry in one way or another for decades.
 Some may have a family history in the business, others may be driven solely by money and then there will be those who aren’t willing to answer the question at all – in any and all cases you’ll get a good idea of the brand you’re dealing with.
 And if they don’t win you over, find another that does.